isomerpages/moe-xinminpri/pages/School Rules and Expectations.md

 <li>
 <p>Students must be present for all compulsory school events.
 A medical certificate
 or a letter of explanation must be produced when student is absent from school.
-Only up to five letters of explanation (not exceeding 5 days) will be accepted per semester.
-All such letters will be accepted on a case-by-case basis.
+Only up to five letters of explanation will be accepted per semester.
 Any additional letters beyond this limit will not be considered as valid reasons for absence.</p>
 </li>
 <li>
 <p>All absences for the WA/EYE/Prelim must be supported by a Medical Certificate.